PrismaticRays/Algal-Bloom-Detection/README.md

 # Algal Bloom Detection
 A Python program that detects any possible algae present in an image and then quantifies and visualizes its severity.

-View the website for more information (WIP) test ets ta fasasfasfa
+##Test